Post

 ---

-title: How to Auto-Translate Posts with Claude Sonnet 4 API (1) - Prompt Design
+title: How to Auto-Translate Posts with the Claude Sonnet 4 API (1) - Prompt Design

 description: >-